17 Conditional probability and learning

 • \(U_1\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;non-urgent;}\mathbin{\mkern-0.5mu,\mkern-0.5mu}U_2\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;non-urgent;}\mathbin{\mkern-0.5mu,\mkern-0.5mu}U_3\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;non-urgent;}\)

-Suppose that an agent, with background information \(\mathsfit{I}\), has a joint probability distribution for the joint quantity \((U_1, U_2, U_3)\); the distribution is implicitly given as follows:
+Suppose that an agent, with background information \(\mathsfit{I}\), has a particular joint belief distribution for the joint quantity \((U_1, U_2, U_3)\).
+For example consider the joint distribution implicitly given as follows:

 • If \({\small\verb;urgent;}\) appears 1 times out of 3: probability = \(11.4\%\)